 "Germany, or better: West Germany, used to be an ideal place to explore the benefits of functional complementarity in political-economic institutions.
 This is long gone.
-Today the editors of this exciting collection have rightly chosen ‘imbalance’ as the guiding concept for an excellent suite of articles on the German political economy today.
-What happened to Germany’s much-admired institutional coherence, to its institutional stability viewed successively as advantage and disadvantage?
+The editors of this exciting collection have rightly chosen ‘imbalance’ as the guiding concept for an excellent suite of articles on the German political economy today.
+What happened to Germany’s much-admired institutional coherence, to its institutional stability, viewed successively as advantage and disadvantage?
 How did German institutions contribute to the country’s rise to hegemony in the European Union, and what are the longer-term prospects of the German social model under the euro?
 The articles in this book take readers to the very front of research on these and similar issues."

 - Wolfgang Streeck, Emeritus Director, Max Planck Institute for the Study of Societies

 "At a moment of upheaval in advanced capitalism, this book represents a sophisticated scholarly re-examination of Germany, long viewed as a paragon of capitalist success.
 With contributions by some of the most accomplished scholars of German politics and comparative political economy, it demolishes the tired stereotypes of German political consensus and institutional stability and demonstrates that the German model has long evinced a deep and abiding capacity for institutional dynamism.
 The book is an absolute must-read for anyone wishing to understand contemporary Germany or the broader challenges faced by contemporary capitalist societies in a time of crisis and uncertainty."